andkret/Cookbook/README.md

 1) On `master` branch: `Cookbook/.github/workflows/copy-to-documenation-branch.yml`

-    - on push to master branch, action performs two jobs:
+    - on push to `master` branch, action performs two jobs:

       - `copy-sections` job copies all markdown files FROM `/sections/.` directory on `master` branch TO `documentation` branch `/docs/` directory

       - `copy-images` job copies all image files FROM `/images/.` directory on `master` branch TO `documentation` branch `/static/images/` directory

+2) On `documentation` branch: `Cookbook/.github/workflows/documentation.yml`

+    - on push or pull request to `documentation` branch, action performs two jobs:

+    - `write_front_matter` job runs a `/prepend.sh` shell script that cleans up sidebar lables by creating a frontmatter in each markdown file - TEMPORARELY DISABLED

+    - `gh-release` job builds a docusaurus website and publishes it on gh-pages branch from the `./build` publish directory

 ## Roadmap